 The interconnectivity of the Industrial Internet of Things (IIoT) is formidable.
 So many components seamlessly working together produce a bounty of positive outcomes for a company.
 Making better business decisions, uncovering inefficiencies and being proactive in mitigating risk are just a few of the benefits it brings.
-However, like all developments in technology, the good comes with the bad.
-In this case, endpoints are becoming gateways for breaches.
-And as the IIoT really cranks it up a notch, these attacks are on the rise.

 However, the news isn’t all doom and gloom.
 Mature cybersecurity protocol is about being vigilant, cautious and collaborative with other departments within your organisation and within the wider industry.
 Here are some best practices you can undertake to reduce the threat of attack.